RussOakham/ci-milestone-project-1/README.md

 - [Bootstrap Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/): For guidance on Bootstrap use and adaptations.
 - [CSS-Tricks](https://css-tricks.com/): For implementing CSS effects such as box-shadow.
 - [w3Schools](https://www.w3schools.com/): For checking proper syntax of HTML and CSS elements.
-- [Autoprefixer] - For generation CSS browser prefixes.
+- [Autoprefixer] - For generating CSS browser prefixes.

 ### Content
 All text content on the site was written originally by myself, with the below notes;